A IS FOR AGRICULTURE, ARCHAEOLOGY, ARCHITECTURE, & ART

-Many annual EVENTS are held in China.
+Many annual EVENTS are held in China including "must see" attractions.
 Several Festivals are held throughout the year.
+The Harbin International Ice and Snow Sculpture Festival is the largest ice and snow festival in the world.
 China uses colors symbolically within every ritual, ceremony, and festival.
 The Boat Festival has been held annually for more than 2,000 years and commemorates the poet Qu Yuan.
-The country has many "must see" attractions.

 The FLAG of China was officially adopted on October 1, 1949.
 It features 1 large star, with smaller stars in a semicircle farthest from the flag pole.
 The red symbolizes the communist revolution and it's also the traditional color of the people.
 The large gold star represents communism, while the four smaller stars represent the social classes of the people.
 The country has a variety of other flags.
 The National Emblem of China contains in a red circle a representation of Tiananmen Gate.
 Above this are the 5 stars found on the national flag.
 The outer border of the red circle shows sheaves of wheat and the inner sheaves of rice, which together represent agricultural workers.
 At the center of the bottom portion of the border is a cog-wheel that represents industrial workers.
 The National Anthem of China is March of the Volunteers.